igormichalak/lang-drafts/README.md

 # 32-bit unsigned integer, used to represent Unicode code points
 rune

-# 8-bit unsigned integer, used to represent binary data
+# 8-bit unsigned integer, used to represent binary data and ASCII
 byte
 ```